dotnet/linker/docs/design/steps-explained.md

 ## Clean

 This step will clean parts of the assemblies, like properties.
-If a property used to have a getter and a setter, and that after the mark & sweep steps, only the getter is linked, it will update the property to reflect that.
+If a property used to have a getter and a setter and after the mark & sweep steps only the getter is retained it will update the property to reflect that.

 There are a few things to keep clean like properties we've seen, events, nested classes, and probably a few others.